Trandx/sortable/README.md

-NOTE: This library sort automatically date, string, number and booleen datas. it help you to give more sorting precision if you have same field value. for example if you've same username, the second precision that you give (```created_ad```) is for have sorting differentiation.
+NOTE: This library sort automatically date, string, number and booleen datas. it help you to give more sorting precision if you have same field value. for example if you've same username, the second precision that you give (```created_at```) is for have sorting differentiation.

 ## More examples